wyfo/swap-buffer-queue/README.md

 It is especially well suited for IO writing workflow, see [buffer implementations](#buffer-implementations).

-The crate is *no_std* (some buffer implementations may require `std`).
+The crate is `no_std` – some buffer implementations may require `alloc` crate.

 In addition to the low level `Queue` implementation, a higher level `SynchronizedQueue` is provided with both blocking and asynchronous methods.
+Synchronization feature requires `std`.

 ## Example